AIcrowd/learning-to-smell-starter-kit/README.md

 #### Submission environment configuration
 You can specify software runtime of your code by modifying the included [requirements.txt](requirements.txt).
 The submission support adding custom conda environment, apt packages, Dockerfile and lot's more.
 Guide for advanced users is present [here](https://discourse.aicrowd.com/t/how-to-specify-runtime-environment-for-your-submission/2274).

+#### Debug submission

+In order to test end to end pipeline, you can make debug submission as well by making `debug_submission: true` in `aicrowd.json`.

+* Wouldn't be counted towards your daily submission limit, and have seperate counter
+* Scores of such submission wouldn't be counted for the leaderboard
+* Testing data would be same as subset of training data
+* Logs of your code will be available to you

 #### Code Entrypoint
 The evaluator will use `run.sh` as the entrypoint, which in turn uses `predict.py`.
 Please remember to instantiate your class in the same or change `run.sh`.